githubteacher/everyone-july-2-2015/bios/ntr4ef-bio.md

 - Lives in Virginia
 - Loves the Chesapeake Bay
-- Is a bike enthusiast
+- Is a road bike enthusiast